List of Saki characters: Eisui All-Girls School

-3rd year, plays the captain position.
-She's been known to play defensively and her records shows that she has never dealt into someone's hand and is only damaged by a tsumo.
+Third year, plays the captain position.
+She has been known to play defensively and her records shows that she has never dealt into someone's hand and is only damaged by a tsumo.
 As the most closely related to Komaki, she is the vessel for the last Goddess and her ability is that she can randomly collect one suit and honor tiles for each round.
 As such, her hands deals with big damages and this playstyle can only be on the attack, conflicting with her usual defensive playstyle.
-If she uses this ability she cannot return to her regular playing style until she's been purified so she's always careful when using this ability.
+If she uses this ability she cannot return to her regular playing style until she has been purified so she is always careful when using this ability.
 She is considered by Suehara as the most dangerous player in Eisui.

 Senriyama Girl's High

 North Osaka Prefecture.
 The second seeded school.
 Senriyama is considered the strongest school in the Kansai region and the second ranked school in the nation.
 Senriyama makes its 11th straight national appearance and is the fourth overall seed.
 Overall, it is also the school's 25th appearance in the national championships.